How to Use Dynamic Ranges in SUMIF Formula in Google Sheets

 Published on

-We can use the Offset function to get dynamic ranges in SUMIF in Google Sheets.
-In this tutorial, we can learn that trick.
+We can use the OFFSET function to create dynamic ranges in SUMIF formulas in Google Sheets.
+In this tutorial, we will learn how to do that.

-By the term “dynamic ranges,” I mean the range in a formula that accommodates values in any rows inserted later, just above or below the formula range.
+By “dynamic ranges,” I mean ranges in a formula that automatically adjusts to include values in any rows inserted above or below the original range.

-How to Apply Dynamic Ranges in SUMIF Formula in Google Sheets
+How to Apply Dynamic Ranges in the SUMIF Formula in Google Sheets

-Let’s follow the below approach/steps to learn this.
+Let’s follow the steps below to learn this.

-3. Creating a dynamic range for the SUMIF formula above.
+2. Creating a dynamic range for the SUMIF formula

 1. Sample Data

-Here is my sample data for learning the dynamic ranges in a formula.
+Here is my sample data for learning how to use dynamic ranges in a formula.

-sample data for learning dynamic ranges in SUMIF
+Sample data for illustrating dynamic ranges in SUMIF

 Syntax: SUMIF(range, criterion, [sum_range])